SpenceKonde/megaTinyCore/megaavr/libraries/megaTinyCore/README.md

 ```

 #### void printTuningStatus()
-This will print out a description of the current tuning values stored in the USERROW - if any - to Serial.
-You must have called Serial.begin with appropriate parameters first.
+This will print out a description of the current tuning values stored in the USERROW - if any - to Serial; which must alreadty have been 'begun'

-Both of the above functions can be called regardless of whether tuning is currently enabled, and are probably most useful when it's not, so you can figure out why it's running at the wrong clock speed (which would cause serial to be gibberish)
+Both of the above functions can be called regardless of whether tuning is currently enabled, and are probably most useful when it's not, so you can figure out why it's running at the wrong clock speed with tuning enabled - but when it's enabled, serial comes out as gibberish.
+If you can read serial with the tuning enabled, then clearly the tuning itself works.
+It may not be tuned as accurately as you like,

 ### Reset Related
 Having two ready methods to reset from software has two benefits: